1.Your personal data – what is it?

 Bank Information:This data will only be collected if it is required to refund monies to a practitioner.

-Telephone call recording: All incoming and outgoing calls are recorded.
+Telephone call recording: All incoming and outgoing calls may be recorded.
+Call recording is currently

 4.Practitioners as Data Processors